yaserdemet/React-getirClone/README.md

 📌 Deployment with Vercel and Netlify

-### For Seo optimization Helmet Hook can bu used in multiple page.
+### For Seo optimization Helmet Hook can be used in multiple page.
 But meta itemprop can be enough.

 ```
   <meta itemprop="description" content="Getir Landing Page with React.js and MUI">